kokkonisd/flores/docs/user_guide.rst

 .. warning::

-   As mentioned in the docstring of the ``Server`` class, this is **NOT** meant to be used as a production server.
+   As mentioned in the docstring of the :class:`flores.server.Server` class, this is **NOT** meant to be used as a production server.
 It is meant to be used as a local preview/testing server that allows you to visualize the changes made to the site.

 You can build and serve the site locally using the ``serve`` subcommand: